red5pro/red5pro-installer/README.md

 * Navigate to your /home/{username}/ directory in the linux terminal (shell)
 * Assign executable permissions to the script by issuing the following command in terminal : `sudo +x ./rpro-utils.sh`
 * Execute the script by issuing the following command : `sudo ./rpro-utils.sh`

+>> Use the menu driven interface sequentially and follow instructiosn carefully for best results.